 - Final group show to exhibit your work

-- Autumn in Berlin!
+- Winter in Italy!

 The School of Machines is a playground, bootcamp, community center, and lucid dream in equal parts.
 The mix of giving students, brilliant instructors with giant hearts, and visionary and thoughtful leadership made this exactly the art/tech education experience I've been trying to find for a long time.